 Managing everything at once is easier said than done.
 Many social media tasks must be completed each day and week to create high-quality content and consistently drive traffic to your website.

 We know what it’s like.
 You get to your desk first thing in the morning, and you’re overwhelmed by the sheer amount of stuff you have to do.

-You’ve got all sorts of different tasks to do: developing a strategy and implementing it, working on tactics, and creating content — a big factor here — that you’re going to use for social media marketing.
+You’ve got to develop a strategy and implement it, work on tactics, and create content — a big factor here — that you’re going to use for social media marketing.

 How to prioritize: tips for maximum effect